14th Antiaircraft Artillery Battalion: Nouméa & the Bismarck Archipelago

 The battalion remained in the Solomons until September 1943 when its headquarters was relieved by United States Army units and departed for Noumea, New Caledonia on September 16, 1943.
 Arriving four days later it disembarked and established its command post near TonTouta.
 The rest of the battalion was relieved within the next month and the entire battalion was present on Nouméa by October 22 responsible for air and coastal defense of the area.

 On March 7, 1944, most of the battalion loaded gear onto seven different ships and departed Nouméa.
 The convoy arrived on Guadalcanal on March 12.
-Prior to departing the island, a composite antiaircraft battery from the 14th was assembled as part of a small Marine task force to support the United States Army during its assault on the St Matthias Islands.
+Prior to departing the island, a composite anti-aircraft battery from the 14th was assembled as part of a small Marine task force to support the United States Army during its assault on the St Matthias Islands.
 The battery landed on the southeast corner of Emirau in support of the 4th Marine Regiment.
 There was no opposition on the island and the Seabees set out building an airfield immediately.
 Another detachment from the battalion supported the 1st Marine Aircraft Wing's occupation of Green Island.
 Seizure of both of these islands within the Bismarck Archipelago were critical in the effort to bypass the main Japanese airfield at Rabaul.